-Fun Fact: During his engineering career, he helped create the machine that makes Pringles.
-He says he would have "made them thicker."
+Fun fact: during his engineering career, Wolfe helped create the machine that makes Pringles potato chips.
+He said in retrospect he would have "made them thicker."

-Works by Gene Wolfe with their own trope pages include:
+Works by Gene Wolfe with their own trope pages include:<!—index—>

 Other works by Gene Wolfe provide examples of: